jandom/jandom/_posts/2020-07-30-deploy-create-react-app-aws-pulumi.md

 upload: build/static/js/2.a430f49c.chunk.js.map to s3://my-bucket-f01e841/static/js/2.a430f49c.chunk.js.map
 ```

-Now hat was easy... but is that what we want?
+Now that was easy... but is that what we want?
 Well...
 Everything in build got published so that's good news.
 But we probably don't want map files published in production.
 Also what about the caching settings?
 Does this thing actually work?
 There is only one way to find out: with the swiss-army knife of all things web, cURL